galaxyproject/galaxy-hub/content/news/2023-09-28-biont-workshop/index.md

 ## Certificates

 Certificates were provided to those participants who explicitly required them after checking for their participation using two criteria:
-1. they joined some sessions on Zoom and
+1. they joined at least one session on Zoom or notified that they could not attend live and
 2. they provided links to their Galaxy histories corresponding to the taught tutorials.

 # Outcomes of the workshop